 Reluctantly, Roman released her.
 She ran out of the alley, and as Maebhe lowered herself into the sewer, she heard Dinara’s alarmed voice calling out to the guards: “Guards, help!
 I was just accosted by orinians in the theater!
 Yes, they’re inside— if you go around, I’m sure you can cut them off!”

 She knocked at Ivey’s door, remembering only after that Roman had done a special pattern for it.
-The door opened anyway, Roman standing there and immediately pulling Dinara into a hug.
+The door opened anyway, Roman there and immediately pulling Dinara into a hug.
 Dinara pushed him away.
 After the things she’d seen today, she didn’t want him touching her.
 Not yet.
 At least not until she had answers.
-Before Roman could be too hurt, she said, “You’re still wet.”
+But before Roman could be too hurt, she said, “You’re still wet.”

 “Oh, sorry,” Roman said.
 He stepped back to let her in, and Dinara saw that his arm had been bandaged.
 A bruise was forming around one eye, but other than that, he seemed unharmed.
 Dinara slipped inside, and Roman shut the door behind her.